Quantum Non-Linear Bandit Optimization: Experiments

-We test all four quantum bandit algorithms on two hyperparameter tuning tasks for a Support Vector Machine (SVM) classifier.
-The four dimensional inputs are four hyperparameters of SVM: cost, gamma, tolerance, and choice of kernel.
-Each SVM is trained by each hyperparameter configuration using different hyperparameters and the goal is to maximize the validation accuracy on a held-out set.
+\textbf{Real-World AutoML Tasks.} We test all four quantum bandit algorithms on three different hyperparameter tuning tasks for Support Vector Machine (SVM), Multi-Layer Perceptron (MLP), and Gradient Boosting (GB).
+We are tuning $4$ hyperparameters in SVM, $8$ in MLP, and $11$ for GB.
+Each classifier is trained by different hyperparameter configurations and the goal is to maximize the validation accuracy on a hold-out set.
+Due to page limit, we only show results of MLP in Figure~\ref{fig:cr}(c)(d) on both breast cancer and diabetes datasets, and readers are referred to appendix for similar results of SVM and GB.
+Again our Q-NLB-UCB algorithm outperforms all other algorithms by achieving significantly smaller regrets, demonstrating its strong potential for practical applications.

-In Figure~\ref{fig:automl}, our Q-NLB-UCB algorithm again outperforms all the other algorithms.
-Especially on Breast Cancer dataset, it achieves a significantly small regret.
-At $T=300$, the regret of Q-GP-UCB becomes stable, which means that it has converged to an optimal region, while the regret of QMCKernelUCB is still growing.
-On Diabetes dataset, the performances of Q-GP-UCB and QMCKernelUCB are similar to each other, while our Q-NLB-UCB still performs the best.
-Similar to the synthetic experiments, QLinUCB again keeps performing poorly since it is a linear bandit problem that doesn't work for real-world hyperparameter tuning tasks.